JWST Coordinated Parallels Custom Dithers

 Dither step sizes take into account the detector properties of the prime and parallel instruments:

-- their (mean) pixel sizes in units of "/pixel.
+- Their (mean) pixel sizes in units of arcsec/pixel.

 For the prime instrument, the customized dither patterns nominally place the target on the exact pixel phases listed in Table 1.
 For the parallel instrument, target placement is generally precise to within a radius of 0.05 pixels.
 This radius is similar to the nominal pointing uncertainty of small angle maneuvers with JWST, which is 5 mas.
 Exceptions to this general rule are noted in the following sections.